EmceeCiao/mako-fast-reads/doc/read_only_fast_path.md

 ### Phase 4 – Integration with Scheduler & Benchmarks

-- **Objective:** Integrate the fast read‑only/follower‑read path with the rest of Mako’s stack and workloads (including YCSB).
+- **Objective:** Make it easy for benchmarks and higher‑level components to benefit from the fast read‑only path and follower reads, without requiring any special flags for correctness.

 - Tasks:
-  - Decide how the high‑level TxnScheduler (in `src/deptran`) exposes read‑only transactions:
-    - When a client or workload marks a txn as read‑only (e.g., via a flag or operation type), the scheduler should invoke the sto API that sets `is_read_only_fast_path_` and acquires `T_read`.
-  - Update internal benchmarks to exercise the fast path:
+  - Ensure existing benchmarks (e.g., TPCC, YCSB) can run unchanged and still benefit from the fast path:
-    - E.g., add a configuration or command‑line flag to enable read‑only fast path and follower reads.
-  - Integrate with YCSB:
+    - Any transaction that happens to perform no writes will be auto‑promoted to the read‑only fast path at commit time.
+    - Follower reads use `read_timestamp_` and `should_redirect_to_leader()` to enforce closed‑timestamp semantics.
+  - Optionally, expose configuration knobs or hints (e.g., via `TxnProfileHint` or benchmark‑specific flags) that:
-    - For read‑only workloads, ensure the client sets up read‑only transactions that use the fast path.
+    - Bias workloads toward read‑only access patterns when evaluating the fast path.
-    - For mixed workloads, ensure only read‑only txns are marked as such.
+    - Enable or disable follower reads for certain experiments.
+  - Keep sto’s fast‑path behavior independent of `TXN_FLAG_READ_ONLY` for correctness; such flags may still be used by higher‑level code for its own bookkeeping or optimizations, but sto relies primarily on **observed behavior** (`has_any_writes()`) and internal invariants.

 - **Current code status:**
-  - Generic read‑only flags exist (`TXN_FLAG_READ_ONLY`), but no end‑to‑end wiring to the sto fast path yet.
-  - YCSB integration will be done after core correctness is implemented.
+  - Auto‑promotion at commit (`!has_any_writes() → try_commit_read_only()`) is implemented in `Transaction::commit()` and `Sto::try_commit()`.
+  - Benchmarks can optionally adopt `Sto::start_read_only_transaction()` for explicit fast‑path testing, but it is not required for the fast path to be used.
+  - YCSB/TPCC wiring for follower‑read abort handling (`TThread::transget_without_throw`) is in place; further tuning and evaluation is part of Phase 6.

 ---